 (c) The Company holds a direct investment in a publicly traded real estate technology company, SmartRent.
-The investment is valued at the market price on September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023.
+The investment is valued at the market price on March 31, 2024 June 30, 2024 and December 31, 2023.
 The Company currently classifies the investment as Level 1 in the fair value hierarchy.
-During the nine months ended September 30, 2023, the Company increased its direct investment in SmartRent due to stock distributions from its unconsolidated real estate technology investments.